Find Cheap Auto Insurance Quotes in Your Area

-If your car is vandalized, any necessary repairs would be covered so long as you have comprehensive insurance.
+If your car is vandalized, any necessary repairs would be covered as long as you have comprehensive insurance.
 Comprehensive insurance covers all costs associated with vandalism, though you usually have to pay a deductible.
-In this article we go more in-depth into cases involving vandalism and auto insurance.
+Here’s an in-depth look into cases involving vandalism and auto insurance.

 If you have comprehensive insurance on your auto policy, you would be covered for all cases of vandalism.
 Whether your car was keyed, the windshield shattered, spray painted, etc. you can file a comprehensive claim with your insurer, who will then reimburse you for the costs of the repairs.
 Comprehensive coverage also shields you from other damaging events that are out of your control such as:

 - Animal damage

 An important clarification to make is that only the car and necessary repairs themselves will be covered for vandalism.
 Any belongings you own within the car, like a computer, a stereo that wasn't a part of the car or purse would not be covered by your car insurance if they are defaced or stolen.
 Personal property that is ruined in an act of vandalism would be covered under your renters) or homeowners insurance policy.